-Harry Seidler – The Exhibition is only notionally a book about the venerable Australian architect Harry Seidler and much more a book about an exhibition.
+Harry Seidler – The Exhibition is only notionally a book about the venerable Australian architect Harry Seidler and very much a book about an exhibition.
 A record of the globetrotting, monographic exhibition of Seidler’s work, Harry Seidler: Painting Towards Architecture, which began in 2012 and ended in 2017 (a documentary of a documentary, if you like), author and curator Vladimir Belogolovsky has documented the curation, production and design of an exhibition that travelled to 16 countries.

 In his foreword, Belogolovsky justifies the content and structure of his “very unusual book” by asking why exhibitions are treated as impermanent and disposable – the subject matter lives on, but the often highly creative work that goes in to putting on a show like Harry Seidler: Painting Towards Architecture is largely forgotten, other than, perhaps, a tattered program found months later at the bottom of a handbag or stuffed into the pocket of a coat.
 Why, Belogolovsky asks, are some exhibition catalogues produced “without even disclosing that the very reason they were produced in the first place is was to commemorate the organizing of a particular show?”